Blackberry shares jump on surprise $23m profit

 This week, it agreed a deal to license Android applications from Amazon's app store.

 Excluding a one-off accountancy gain and restructuring charges, the company made an adjusted loss of $60m during the quarter.
-Gross profit margins were 46.7%, up from 33.9% a year ago.'On track'
+Gross profit margins were 46.7%, up from 33.9% a year ago.

 Under new boss John Chen, the company has embarked on a turnaround plan aimed at focusing more on its services arm, while putting a renewed emphasis on its keyboard devices.